-- Parking permits are required for all vehicles on campus 24 hours a day, seven days a week.
+- Parking permits are required for all parked vehicles on Monday through Friday, from 7:30am until 3pm.

 - All motor vehicles must display a current campus permit.

 - Permits are only issued by the Public Safety Department and are property of Saint Mary's College.
 Permits may be revoked at any time and must be surrendered upon request.

-- Parking permits are to be placed on the inside window, on the driver's side, lower corner of the windshield for resident students and on the rear view mirror for faculty, staff and commuter students.
+- Parking permits are to be placed on the inside of the window, on the driver's side, lower left corner of the windshield for resident students and on the rear view mirror for faculty, staff and commuter students.

 - The permit number must be visible at all times.